Guide

 Remove the content that extends sessions:

-- Block reels — short videos are the fastest way to lose 30 minutes.
-Zen Social removes them entirely.
+- Block reels — short videos are the fastest way to lose 30 minutes. a feed filter removes them entirely.

 - Blur suggested posts — content from accounts you don't follow gets blurred and replaced with facts, quotes, or language tips.